ankitshubham97/face_recognition/README.md

 Make sure that these photos do not have any other other faces too apart from the person intended (as you can see in the above GIF)

-This is for training piksep.
+This is for training Piksep.
 It lets it learn what each of the persons look like.

 ### Unorganized photos